jkopa/jkopa/README.md

 ### Hi there 👋🏻

 # About me
-I am Jaroslaw Kopaczewski, a CompSci undergrad in the UK.
-I like to develop fast native applications
+My name is Jaroslaw Kopaczewski, I am a Computer Science undergrad with and interest in and various areas of systems development :^)

-🌱 &nbsp;&nbsp;I’m currently learning - C/C++, Vulkan, native win32 app development.
+🌱 &nbsp;&nbsp;I’m currently learning - Rust

-📫 &nbsp;&nbsp;You can reach me by [email: jarkopaczewski@gmail.com](jarkopaczewski@gmail.com) and [twitter: @jarek_kopacz](https://twitter.com/jarek_kopacz)
+📫 &nbsp;&nbsp;You can reach me by email: [jarkopaczewski@gmail.com](jarkopaczewski@gmail.com) and twitter: [@jarek_kopacz](https://twitter.com/jarek_kopacz)

 <!--